BoschSmartHome/bosch-shc-api-docs/postman/README.md

 Enter the information of the **base64 encoded password** in the **header** of the **New Client** call.

 If the password is wrong, the Bosch Smart Home Controller will respond with `401 unauthorized`.

+### Delete a client

+Please, start your Bosch Smart Home App.
+1. Navigate to `Management -> Mobile devices`
+1. Select the client you want to delete
+1. Delete the client with the button at the bottom of the page

+## Get events from the Bosch Smart Home Controller (Long Polling)

+After registering a client to the Bosch Smart Home Controller, the requests in the Postman Collection for Long Polling should work without explicitly configuring them.

+- Long Polling **Subscribe** returns a polling id.
+This id is needed to **Poll** and to **Unsubscribe**.
+In the **Test** tab, there is a function to store the polling id to the environment variable: `shc_poll_id`

+- Long Polling **Poll** opens a connection and waits for a period of time to receive status updates from edge devices.
+The connection will be closed if an edge device sends a status update, or if no status updates are received during a period of time.
+To keep polling, you need to reopen the connection with the same polling id (`shc_poll_id`) again.

+- Long Polling **Unsubscribe** removes the subscription with `shc_poll_id`.

+**Hint:** If you are using **Long Poll**, it is normal that Postman waits for a certain amount of time.
+The connection stays open either until the polling time has expired, or a device has updated its status.